You want smart political talk without the meltdowns?

 You created Starlink for communications that's used by hundreds of countries.

-Um you're working on helping the blind see and all of these other things.
+You're working on helping the blind see and all of these other things.

 Is that what it comes down to?

-Um and they they basically want to kill me because I'm stopping their fraud.
+And they basically want to kill me because I'm stopping their fraud.

-And uh well, I guess they're bad people.
+And, well, I guess they're bad people.

-Uh bad people will do bad things.
+Bad people will do bad things.

-Well, I I I know that overall, you know, financially, in the end, yes, they can hurt you, but the people that they'll end up hurting are the people that work in your dealerships that may risk losing their job.
+Well, I know that overall, you know, financially, in the end, yes, they can hurt you, but the people that they'll end up hurting are the people that work in your dealerships that may risk losing their job.

-The people that they may end up hurting are are the people that work on the line and build the Teslas.
+The people that they may end up hurting are the people that work on the line and build the Teslas.

-They're they're gonna be the ones hurt.
+They're going to be the ones hurt.

-Um let me let me ask you this, because I think this is pretty important.
+Let me ask you this, because I think this is pretty important.

 You know, the average American makes $66,000 a year.